nginx/unit-docs/source/configuration.rst

     * - :samp:`protocol`
       - A hint to instruct Unit that the app uses a certain interface; can be :samp:`asgi` or :samp:`wsgi`.

+    * - :samp:`threads`
+      - Integer that sets the number of worker threads per app process.
+When started, each app process creates a corresponding number of threads to handle requests.

+        The default value is :samp:`1`.

+    * - :samp:`thread_stack_size`
+      - Integer that defines the stack size of a worker thread (in bytes, multiple of memory page size; the minimum value is usually architecture specific).

+        The default value is system dependent and can be set with :program:`ulimit -s <SIZE_KB>`.

 Example: